stormatters image

 Hiranyakashipu replied,

 I can see by your foolish words that you are ready to die.
 O most unfortunate Prahlada, you have always worshiped a supreme being other than me, but where is he?
 If he is everywhere, then why is he not present before me in this pillar?
 You are a liar and you deserve to die by my sword.
-Let me see your god come to protect you.
+Let me see your God come to protect you.

 Hiranyakashipu rose from the throne and struck the marble pillar with his fist, then he pulled out his sword to kill his son.